irudik/aem4510/content/home/syllabus.md

 ## Schedule, Readings, and Lecture Notes

 The schedule, readings, and lecture notes are [here](/lecture-notes/).
+All listed readings are required and expected to be done prior to class.

 ## Assignments and Due Dates